American Express announces it will acquire Kabbage

 Part of its overall goal of expanding its service range to encompass SMBs (small-medium businesses), which could be linked to the increased awareness of their importance to global economies following the COVID-19 pandemic, the company appears to be embracing the flexible, tech-based thinking of FinTechs generally.

-Roughly one month prior, American Express of ‘One AP’, its first automated accounts payable solution.
+Roughly one month prior, American Express released details of ‘One AP’, its first automated accounts payable solution.
 Working seamlessly with virtual card payments, chequing and ACH (automated clearing house), the solution was conceived to optimise vendor payments, reduce costs and save time.

 Expanding cash flow management tools